(Disclosure: Some of the links below may be affiliate links)

 People with strong financial goals should work on these three axes together.
 This is the case for people trying to reach for financial independence.
 Working on the three axes is the best way to reach goals faster.

 We are relatively satisfied with our level of spending, the first of the three axes.
 There are a few more things we want to optimize our expenses.
 But overall, we have a lifestyle that suits us.
-I am still going to optimize if I can without changing the quality.
+I will still optimize if I can without changing the quality.
 But I am not going crazy on that axis.
 On the other hand, we are now trying to find new ways to increase our income.
 This will be the best way to reach our goal faster.

 Finally, we are still investing our savings to accelerate our net worth growth.
 Our system for investing is pretty much set and works well.
 I do not think we will do different things in the coming years except continue to invest in the same way.
 By working on the three axes together, we will have the best chance to become financially independent.